datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 20*(20+1)/2

-## However, we can define a variable and then use the same formula for other values of n
+## However, we can define a variable and then use the formula for other values of n

 n <- 20
 n*(n+1)/2